Physical Fitness Selection Standards

 Video of Physical Fitness Test Administration:

-The Department of Public Safety has established physical fitness standards that must be met in order to be considered for selection as a State Trooper Recruit in the Division of Alaska State Troopers.
+The Department of Public Safety has established physical fitness standards that must be met in order to be considered for selection as a State Trooper Recruit in the Division of Alaska State Troopers or Division of Wildlife Troopers.
 The Department recognizes the importance of physical fitness for success at the State Trooper Academy and in job performance.

 These physical fitness entrance standards help ensure the successful applicant can undergo both the physical and academic demands of the academy, and the law enforcement work environment without undue risk of injury or fatigue.